abhishekarya1/myblog/content/post/2018-10-26-markdown-syntax-usage.md

 ```
 ---
 ### 8. Tables {#tables}
-Tables aren't part of the original Markdown specifications, but they are there many a times.
+Tables aren't part of the original Markdown specifications, but they are there many times.

 ```
 | Tables        | Are           | Cool  |